 6 Best Workout Supplements to Supercharge Your Training

-- Whether you’re just starting, returning from a hiatus, or if you’re deep into a workout routine, you might be wondering whether workout supplements actually work.
+- Whether you’re just starting, returning from a hiatus or adjusting to working out at home, you might be wondering, “What are the best workout supplements?”

-- These 6 compounds have good science behind them and will actually help you take your athletic performance to the next level.
+These six science-backed supplements will actually help you take your athletic performance to the next level.

 1. Creatine for cell power

 Creatine has been a workout staple for decades.
 It’s stuck around for so long because it really works.
-Creatine increases ATP (energy) production in your muscles and recharges them while you rest, buying you a few extra precious seconds of explosive power before you slow down and switch to using oxygen for fuel.
+Creatine increases ATP (energy) production in your muscles and recharges them while you rest.
+This buys you a few extra precious seconds of explosive power before you slow down and switch to using oxygen for fuel.

 Creatine also stimulates protein synthesis, which can make you build muscle much faster.
-People who paired creatine with resistance training put on lean muscle mass anywhere from 15%-200% faster than people who did the same workouts with placebo.
+People who paired creatine with resistance training put on lean muscle mass anywhere from 15-200% faster than people who did the same workouts with a placebo.
 If that weren’t enough, creatine is also a nootropic.
 It enhances memory and delays mental fatigue.

 You have a couple options when it comes to creatine.
 The original and best-studied form is creatine monohydrate.
 It’s very effective — after you get it to a high enough concentration in your muscles.
 To do that, you have two options.